Cthullu/ansible/README.md

 ## Changes made with 6.6.0-b5

-Since I managed to get the environment set with the Alpine Linux defualt shell, I moved away from bash again.
+I moved away from bash again since I managed to get the environment set with the Alpine Linux default shell.
 Still, the custom certificate support is missing, but I'm starting to get closer to understanding the behaviour of Alpine Linux, so I expect the feature to come again in one of the next releases.

 ## Roadmap